M

 Casco Viejo is the oldest part of Panama City and the most visually compelling place to base yourself.
 The streets are narrow and cobbled, the buildings range from beautifully restored to dramatically crumbling, and the whole peninsula is a UNESCO World Heritage Site.
 You can walk to rooftop bars, ceviche spots, and the sea wall within minutes of most hotels.

-One thing to know: Casco Viejo is a neighborhood in active transition.
+One more thing to know: Casco Viejo is a neighborhood in active transition.
 Some blocks are polished and well-lit; others are not.
 It is safe to walk around during the day and in the main restaurant and bar areas at night, but it is worth reading our Panama safety guide → before you arrive so you know what to look out for.

 Safety in Casco Viejo